 Mango cheesecake bars or individual mini mango cheesecakes?

 You can either make this recipe in an 8×8 or 9×9 inch square pan, or fill mini jars with the mixture and have individual mango cheesecake jars.
-The cheesecake bars are more family style sharing, and the individual cheesecakes are a more elegant version of this dessert.
+The cheesecake bars are more family style sharing, and the individual cheesecakes are a more portable and fun version of this dessert.

 Storing leftover cheesecake: